- Funding the cooperation

 - Cooperation in the context of the EU / Multilateral cooperation

-In principle, subsidies can be granted upon application for measures under the current announcements as part of the bilateral cooperation in research and education between Germany and Ukraine.
+In principle, subsidies can be granted for measures listed in the current announcements as part of the bilateral cooperation in research and education between Germany and Ukraine.

-The main basis for the cooperation is the “Joint declaration of the Federal Ministry of Research and Technology of the Federal Republic of Germany and the State Committee for Science and Technology of Ukraine on scientific and technological relations”, which was signed in 1993.
-The partner ministry of the Federal Ministry of Education and Research (BMBF) is Ukraine’s Ministry of Education and Science.
-The 10th conference of the joint German-Ukrainian STC working group took place in Kiev in June 2014.
+The main basis for the cooperation is the 'Joint Declaration of the Federal Ministry of Research and Technology of the Federal Republic of Germany and the State Committee for Science and Technology of Ukraine on Science and Technology Relations' signed in 1993.
+The partner ministry of the Federal Ministry of Education and Research (BMBF) is Ukraine’s Ministry of Education and Science (MESU).

-In addition, cooperations took place between German and Ukrainian institutions in the context of the Eastern Partnership in the EU neighbourhood policy and in an international context.
-This cooperation between the EU and Ukraine in the fields of science and technology was based on a treaty from July 2002, which was renewed in July 2015.
-Particularly the willingness of Ukraine to become more involved in the European Research Area (ERA), such as through its association with the EU programme Horizon2020, also opened up new perspectives for Germany in terms of intensifying the research cooperation with this target country.
+In addition, cooperation between German and Ukrainian institutions takes place both in the context of the EU`s Neighbourhood Policy and in an international context.
+The cooperation between the EU and Ukraine in the fields of science and technology is based on a corresponding association agreement of March 2015, which also lead to new perspectives for Germany to intensify research cooperation with Ukraine.

 The main priorities of the bilateral cooperation in terms of content are in the fields of

 - Technologies for the effective use of resources and energy, sustainable environmental technology.